alidcastano/alidcastano-jekyll/_inner-library/bookshelf/derekSivers-AnythingYouWant.md

 Most people don't even know why they are doing what they are doing.
 By consequence, they spend their whole live pursuing little distractions someone else convinced them they should have (i.e. money).

 Know your personal philosophy of what makes you happy and what is worth doing, and do what is honestly important to you.. instead of what others think you should.

 ---

-/**

->"If you think true love needs to be like Romeo and Juliet, you'll overlook a great relationship that grows slowly.
-If you think your life purpose needs to hit you like a lighting bolt, you'll overlook the day to day things that fascinate you."

-**/

----